Moustikitos/gryd/docs/geodesy.md

  | precision()
 ```

-Return metter precision tuple for longitude and latitude based on
+Return meter precision tuple for longitude and latitude based on
 Popular Visualisation Spheroid radius (epsg `7059` ellipsoid).

 <a name="Gryd.geohash.geoh"></a>